 CMS aims to promote and celebrate diversity in the broadest sense.
 We strongly encourage department chairs and nominating committees to put forward nominations for outstanding colleagues for research in the mathematical sciences regardless of race, gender, ethnicity or sexual orientation.
 A candidate can be nominated for more than one research prize in the applicable categories; several candidates from the same institution can be nominated for the same research prize.

-CMS research prizes are gender-neutral, except for the Krieger-Nelson prize, which is awarded to women only.
-Nominations of eligible women for the general research prizes in addition to the Krieger-Nelson Prize are strongly encouraged.
+CMS research prizes are gender-neutral, except for the Krieger-Nelson Prize, which is awarded to women and female-identifying mathematicians only.
+Nominations of eligible women and female-identifying mathematicians for general research prizes in addition to the Krieger-Nelson Prize are strongly encouraged.